ENG-Mazri/cli-ifcjs/README.md

 - In the command line enter `cli-ifcjs`
 - build the application `npm run build`
 - watch changes `npm run watch`
-- if you're using VS Code, run the Live server to display this web application on your browser.
+- if you're using VS Code, run the Live server extension to display this web application on your browser.

-### More features will be added soon...
+### More templates and features will be added soon...